Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Routing/DisplayRouteLayer/README.md

 1. Create a `PortalItem` with the item ID.
 2. Create and load a `FeatureCollection` with the item.
 3. After loading, get the specified `FeatureCollectionTable` by name.
-4. Get all of the `ArcGISFeature`s using `FeatureTable::queryFeatures`.
+4. Get all of the `ArcGISFeature`s using `FeatureTable::queryFeaturesAsync`.
 5. Get the direction text from the attributes of each feature.
 6. Create a `FeatureCollectionLayer` with the feature collection and set it to the map's `operationalLayers`.